 Thanks to the rapid advancement of technology, it’s no longer impossible to start and run your business remotely from anywhere in the world.
 Thanks to digital tools like Zoom, Slack, and Asana, no one can tell the difference if you’re working from an office or a tropical beach in Asia.
 In this blog, Will Cotter shares his pro tips from remotely running his professional cleaning company, BetterCleans.

 Invest in a stable Internet connection and have a backup

 Connectivity is your bread and butter if you’re working remotely.
-Make sure you’re hooked up to a reliable Internet connection at home.
+Make sure you’re hooked up to a reliable Internet connection at home and find out how far wifi can reach, as you may need to look into wifi extenders if it does not completely cover your home.
 When traveling, always research the Internet situation in the country or city you’re planning to visit.
-Buy the local sim so you can access data immediately and ask for companies that rent Wi-Fi hotspots.
+Buy the local SIM so you can access data immediately and ask for companies that rent Wi-Fi hotspots.

 Upgrade to top-quality gadgets that won’t let you down

 Set aside sentimentality and invest in your gear.
 Sure, your five-year-old laptop has seen you through your humble beginnings, but there’s a possibility it’s no longer performing as stellar as it used to.
 You should also get a noise-canceling headset or earphones so you can run client and staff meetings virtually with ease, even if you’re in a busy coffee shop or airport.

 Read Also: Why review are good for your Business

 Nurture a remote-first work culture in your team

 Ensure your team has everything they need to do their jobs remotely.
 From tech to training, it’s important that they know how to deal with different situations and that necessary support is available when they feel confused.
 For other teams, we meet halfway and schedule our meetings at times that are convenient for all parties involved.
 There are also other business opportunities you can run remotely.